-On November 11, 2016, NFG initiated consultation with the PA State Historic Preservation Office (SHPO) regarding cultural resources and to determine if construction activities associated with the special permit segment would have the potential to impact known historic and/or archaeological sites.
-In a letter dated December 22, 2016, the PA SHPO responded with a request for a Phase I archaeological survey to investigate areas that contain a high probability for archaeological resources.
-It was determined by the PA SHPO that the special permit segment will not affect aboveground historic properties.
-A Phase I Archaeological Investigation was provided to the PA SHPO on February 22, 2016, stating no impact to archaeological resources and no further review would be required.
-In a letter dated March 24, 2017, the PA SHPO concurred with the results of the Phase I survey that the special permit segment would not affect historic properties and/or resources.
+On May 21, 2020, NFG initiated consultation with the PA State Historic Preservation Office (SHPO) regarding cultural resources and to determine if construction activities associated with the special permit segment would have the potential to impact known historic and/or archaeological sites.
+In a letter dated June 9, 2020, the PA SHPO responded with a request for a Phase I archaeological survey to investigate areas that contain a high probability for archaeological resources that had not been previously studied during a Phase I investigation for National Fuel's YM28 and FM120 Modernization Project (ER# 2017-0242-042-B) in 2017.
+It was determined by the PA SHPO that the Project will have no effect on aboveground historic properties.
+A Phase I Archaeological Investigation was conducted between July 7 and August 10, 2020.
+On September 24, 2020, the PA SHPO concurred with the negative findings of the Phase I Archaeological Investigation Report and in their opinion no further archeological work is necessary unless Project scope changes.
+On December 22, 2020, an addendum Phase I Report was submitted to PA SHPO to include a previously disturbed existing access road added to the Project for use during construction.
+Given the nature of the access road, the amount of disturbance observed during a December 11, 2020 site visit, and previous archaeological studies conducted within the area of potential effect, it was recommended that no archeological resources would be affected, and that no further archaeological studies were necessary.
+PA SHPO concurred with the recommendations of the addendum Phase I Report on January 4, 2021.